coderSuresh/online-food-ordering-system/README.md

 This is a simple online food ordering system.
 It is a web application that allows users to order food online.

 ## Features
 There are four types of users in this system.
-They are users, admin, kitchen staff, and delivery staff.
+They are customers, admin, kitchen staff, and delivery staff.
 Each user has different access rights.
 The features of each user are listed below:

-### Users
+### Customers
-- User can register and login
+- Customers can register and login
-- User can view menu
+- Customers can view menu
-- User can add items to cart
+- Customers can add items to cart
-- User can view cart
+- Customers can view cart
-- User can place order
+- Customers can place order
-- User can view order status
+- Customers can view order status
-- User can view order history
+- Customers can view order history

 ### Admin
 - Admin can login